 Our friends over at the Daily Caller have an amazing story out today.

-Some 700,000 were ignored, and it is believed by people within law enforcement that were involved in the case that there was almost 700,000 emails, and they believe the entire uh missing 33,000 emails would be included in all of that.
+And it is believed by people within law enforcement that were involved in the case that there was almost 700,000 emails, and they believe the entire missing 33,000 emails would be included in all of that.

-Now it gets taken a step further, which I have been, I think, a lone voice here in saying that uh why do I imagine not just Putin and the hostile regime of Russia, but probably the Chinese, probably the North Koreans, probably the Iranians, and other nations all hacked into that server.
+Now, it gets taken a step further, which I have been, I think, a lone voice here in saying that why do I imagine not just Putin and the hostile regime of Russia, but probably the Chinese, probably the North Koreans, probably the Iranians and other nations all hacked into that server.

 The company inserted code that forwarded copies of Clinton's emails to the Chinese company in real time.

-And Texas Republican, our buddy Louis Gomert said all of this and uh had picked up on this back at that July hearing.
+And Texas Republican, our buddy Louie Gohmert, said all of this and had picked up on this back at that July hearing.

-Anyway, the Chinese owned uh company was operating in DC.
+Anyway, the Chinese-owned company was operating in D.C.

-They hacked Hillary's private server, and it raises a lot of questions about a yeah, once again the espionage act that she was never charged with because Peter Strzok and James Comey exonerated her before they even did an investigation.
+They hacked Hillary's private server, and it raises a lot of questions about A, yeah, once again, the Espionage Act that she was never charged with because Peter Strzzok and James Comey exonerated her before they even did an investigation.

 That is a crime.